Attempting to install ESXi on an Intel J1900 results in an error. The boot process freezes on:

 In short,

-2. In the boot options line that appears, add the following after a space at the end of the line: ignoreHeadless=TRUE.
+Shift+Oto open the boot options prompt. - In the boot options line that appears, add the following after a space at the end of the line:

-3. After the installation finishes, boot into ESXi using the ignoreHeadless=TRUE boot option.
+ignoreHeadless=TRUE. - After the installation finishes, boot into ESXi using the

-10. Switch back to the ESXi menu screen with Alt+F2.
+exit(or hitCtrl+D) to log out of the ESXi shell. - Switch back to the ESXi menu screen with

 Enjoy running ESXi on a tiny Celeron :)